Audibene-GMBH/product.frontend-coding-challenge/README.md

 **Tech Requirements**

 - Please use vanilla JavaScript only.
-No JQuery, React, or 3rd party libaries and frameworks.
+No JQuery, React, or 3rd party libraries and frameworks.
 - Please use vanilla CSS or SCSS.
 No Bootstrap or 3rd party CSS libraries and frameworks.
-- The page should be responsive and should look well on all viewports and function correctly on all major browsers including Internet Explorer 11.
+- The page should be responsive and should look good on all viewports and function correctly on all major browsers including Internet Explorer 11.
 - Use a bundling tool like Webpack, Gulp, Parcel etc...
 - An npm build command should build the entire page to a dist folder.

 **Setting**

 We expect you to invest about 4-8 hours for this challenge.
 We prefer quality over quantity.
 The level of feature completeness, documentation, tests is subject to your decision making.
-Feel free to make any trade-off and document your decisions.
+Feel free to make any trade-offs and document your decisions.
 Think: product management is on vacation and not available.

 **Deliverable**